bristol-d/bbquiz/README.md

 The normal scoring method for this kind of question is full marks for getting every choice right and 0 marks otherwise.
 You can change this by adding the line `.config partial=true` after the `.question` line but before the `.text` one, in which case each box in which the student selects an answer gives 1/N of the total marks for the question if correct, and 0 marks otherwise, where N is the total number of option boxes in the question.

+### Fill in the blanks

+    .question blanks
+        .text Complete the poem: The {} sat on the {}.
+        .answer cat
+        .answer mat

+A fill-in-the-blanks question takes a text with one or more `{}` placeholders, which get displayed to the student as text boxes.
+You must provide the same number of `.answer` lines, each taking a plain text argument.

+_Internally, blackboard uses placeholders of the form `[a], [b], ...`.
+You must not use anything in the question text that renders to something looking like a blackboard placeholder.
+Markdown links are fine because these get turned into HTML before they reach blackboard._

+Currently, the scoring system implemented is full marks for an exact match everywhere, 0 marks otherwise - partial marks are on the TODO list.

 ## Markdown, HTML and Tex

 In most places where a command's argument is text that will end up being displayed in blackboard, you can use markdown as understood by the [mistletoe](https://github.com/miyuchina/mistletoe) parser - it complies with the CommonMark standard so anything defined in that standard should work.
 You can also include raw HTML, as long as blackboard is happy with it.